Cookie walls don’t comply with GDPR, says Dutch DPA

 “There is no objection to software for the proper functioning of the website and the general analysis of the visit on that site.
 More thorough monitoring and analysis of the behavior of website visitors and the sharing of this information with other parties is only allowed with permission.
 That permission must be completely free,” it adds.

+We reached out to the DPA with questions.
+A spokesperson told us it can’t comment on any individual complaints, but added: “Cookie walls are non-compliant with the principles of consent of the GDPR.
+Which means that any party with a cookie wall on their website has to be compliant ASAP, whether or not we will check that in a couple of months, which we certainly will do.”

-In light of this ruling the cookie wall on the Internet Advertising Bureau (IAB)’s European site (screengrabbed below) looks like a textbook example of what not to do — given the online ad industry association is bundling multiple cookie uses (site functional cookies; site analytical cookies; and third party advertising cookies) under a single ‘I agree’ option.
+In light of this ruling clarification, the cookie wall on the Internet Advertising Bureau (IAB)’s European site (screengrabbed below) looks like a textbook example of what not to do — given the online ad industry association is bundling multiple cookie uses (site-functional cookies; site-analytical cookies; and third-party advertising cookies) under a single “I AGREE” option.

 It does not offer visitors any opt-outs at all.
-(Not even under the ‘More info’ or privacy policy options pictured below).
+(Not even under the “MORE INFO” or privacy policy options pictured below.)

-Clicking ‘More info’ brings up additional information about the purposes the IAB uses cookies for — where it states it is not using collected information to create “visitor profiles”.
+Clicking “MORE INFO” brings up additional information about the purposes the IAB uses cookies for — where it states it is not using collected information to create “visitor profiles.”

-However it notes it is using Google products, and explains that some of these use cookies that may collect visitors’ information for advertising — thereby bundling ad tracking into the provision of its website ‘service’.
+However, it notes it is using Google products, and explains that some of these use cookies that may collect visitors’ information for advertising — thereby bundling ad tracking into the provision of its website “service.”

-Again the only ‘choice’ offered to site visitors is ‘I agree’ or to leave without gaining access to the website.
+Again the only “choice” offered to site visitors is “I AGREE” or leave without gaining access to the website.
 Which means it’s not a free choice.

 The IAB told us no data protection agencies had been in touch regarding its cookie wall.

-Asked whether it intends to amend the cookie wall in light of the Dutch DPA’s guidance a spokeswoman said she wasn’t sure what the team planned to do yet — but she claimed GDPR does not “outright prohibit making access to a service conditional upon consent”; pointing also to the (2002) ePrivacy Directive which she claimed applies here, saying it “also includes recital language to the effect of saying that website content can be made conditional upon the well-informed acceptance of cookies”.
+Asked whether it intends to amend the cookie wall in light of the Dutch DPA’s guidance, a spokeswoman said she wasn’t sure what the team planned to do yet — but she claimed GDPR does not “outright prohibit making access to a service conditional upon consent”; pointing also to the (2002) ePrivacy Directive which she claimed applies here, saying it “also includes recital language to the effect of saying that website content can be made conditional upon the well-informed acceptance of cookies.”

+“We’re not going to change our implementation of our cookie banner on this point because the law does not require us to allow people to access our website without consenting to the use of cookies,” Matthias Matthiesen, the IAB’s director for privacy and public policy, told us in a follow-up call.

-So the IAB’s position appears to be that the ePrivacy Directive trumps GDPR on this issue.
+The IAB’s position appears to be that the ePrivacy Directive trumps GDPR on this issue.

 Though it’s not clear how they’ve arrived at that conclusion.
-(The fifteen+ year old ePrivacy Directive is also in the process of being updated — while the flagship GDPR only came into force last year.)
+(The more than 15-year-old ePrivacy Directive is also in the process of being updated — while the flagship GDPR only came into force last year.)

+On this Matthiesen cited a “general principle of law” that he said means that “in a conflict between two rules that cover the same thing it’s the more specific law prevails.”
+(Though that does assume the GDPR and ePrivacy Directive are in conflict where cookie walls are concerned.)

 The portion of the ePrivacy Directive that the IAB appears to be referring to is recital 25 — which includes the following line:

-Note: This report was updated with comment from the DPA and the IAB.